explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 {:quote}
 > 1. Let top-document be the active document in document's browsing context's top-level browsing context.
-> 2. Let "cookie-partition-key" be the site of the top-document when the user agent made the request.
+> 2. Let "cookie-partition-key" be the site of the top-document when the user agent made the request and a bit indicating if the active document has a cross-site ancestor.
-> 3. If the cookie is being read or written via a "non-HTTP" API, then cookie-partition-key is the site (as defined in {{HTML}}) of the top-document of the document associated with the non-HTTP API.
+> 3. If the cookie is being read or written via a "non-HTTP" API, then the site used for the key is the site (as defined in {{HTML}}) of the top-document of the document associated with the non-HTTP API.

 ## Using Set-Cookie with Partitioned